What We Do

 We support the diverse forms of traditional dance in Scotland as part of our intangible cultural heritage through FREE membership and three major routes - residencies, festivals and productions.

 We encourage collaboration and exchange across all trad dance forms practised in Scotland.
-We work with our members, the traditional arts network and the contemporary art world, including policymakers, cultural, artistic and educational organisations to create and extend opportunities, including new commissions, publications and events.
+We work with our members, the traditional arts network and the contemporary arts world, including policymakers, cultural, artistic and educational organisations, to create and extend opportunities, including new commissions, publications and events.

-We are a registered charity (SCIO SC045085) and an integral part of TRACS (Traditional Arts and Culture Scotland), alongside our friends at Traditional Music Forum and Scottish Storytelling Forum.
+We are a registered charity (SCIO SC045085) working in partnership with TRACS (Traditional Arts and Culture Scotland), the Traditional Music Forum Scotland, the Scottish Storytelling Forum, the Scottish Storytelling Centre and many others.

 NEWSLETTER SIGN UP